 The operating expenditure associated with this option will relate to the on-going inspection and maintenance of the assets.
-Our assessment is that a reasonable estimate of the annual operating expenditure is approximately 1.2% of the direct capital cost of the asset, which equates to approximately \$180k per annum.
+Our assessment is that a reasonable estimate of the annual operating expenditure is approximately 1.2% of the direct capital cost of the asset, which equates to approximately \$190k per annum.

-In relation to the timetable for completing these works, we expect to publish the Final Project Assessment Report in August 2022, allowing the construction to commence in Q2 2023 with commission readiness scheduled for 31 January 2026.
+In relation to the timetable for completing these works, construction is expected to commence in late 2023 with commission readiness scheduled for June 2025.

-7 Satisfaction of the RIT-D
+7. Satisfaction of the RIT-D

-In accordance with clause 5.17.4(j)(11)(iv) of the Rules, we certify the proposed option satisfies the regulatory investment test for distribution.
-The table below shows how each of these requirements have been met by the relevant section of this report.
+In accordance with clause 5.17.4(j)(11)(iv) of the Rules, we certify that the proposed option satisfies the regulatory investment test for distribution.
+The table below shows how each of the Rules requirements have been met by the relevant sections of this report.
+As no submissions were received in response to the DPAR, 5.17.4(r)(1)(ii) is not applicable for this FPAR.